Salomonik/Code-Institute-Project-2/README.md

 - \*![lighhouse results](./assets/documentation/lighthouse.png)

+### Manual Testing

+   - Ensured that game function as expected with no errors during game starts, plays, and ends.

 ### Form Test

 - The form require both Name and Email to be submited.
 It runs HTMLSelectElement.checkValidity() to confirm validation before submition.